jlparkI/AntPack/docs/humanization_tutorial.rst

 it more human.
 Humanization always involves a challenging tradeoff between improving the humanness score as much as possible and preserving as much of the original sequence as possible (to reduce the risk of loss of affinity).
-You can of course manually humanize a sequence by 1) scoring it using AntPack, 2) retrieving the closest clusters (see the "Generating new human sequences" page), 3) determining which regions of the sequence are least human, 4) mutating these and 5) rescoring the sequence.
+You can manually humanize a sequence by 1) scoring it using AntPack, 2) retrieving the closest clusters (see the "Generating new human sequences" page), 3) determining which regions of the sequence are least human, 4) mutating these and 5) rescoring the sequence.
 This can be however a little tedious.
 AntPack offers an easy way to automatically choose mutations that lie at a selected location along that tradeoff curve.

+Regardless of which approach you take, we suggest you carefully review suggested mutations and re-score the altered sequence to be sure that the changes that have been made are compatible with your objectives.

 To automatically humanize a sequence, start by creating a humanization tool:::